Frequently Asked Questions

 If you were assigned to a “special interest floor” without requesting it, it is probably because the remaining spaces available were only on this floor at the time of your assignment.

-Ethnic or religious breakdown – can I live with another person of the same ethnicity or religion?
+- Can I live with another person of the same ethnicity or religion?

 Room assignments are made based on the information given on the contract; ethnicity and religion are not included.